Pages

 Fortunately, they worked.

-Unfortunately, they worked too well, and wreaked serious havoc on our digestive systems.
 Fortunately, there were more howls of coyotes than barks of domesticated dogs throughout the night.

 ["20"]